 Notice 2013-61 provides special administrative procedures for employers to make claims for refund or adjustments of overpayments of social security and Medicare taxes with respect to certain same-sex spouse benefits before expiration of the period of limitations.
 Notice 2013-61, 2013-44 I.R.B.
-432, is available at www.irs.gov/ irb/2013-44_IRB/ar10.html.
+432, is available at IRS.gov/irb/2013-44 IRB/ar10.html.
 You may correct errors to federal income tax withholding and Additional Medicare Tax withheld for prior years if the amount reported on your employment tax return doesn't agree with the amount you actually withheld.
 This type of error is an administrative error.
 You may also correct errors to federal income tax withholding and Additional Medicare Tax withheld for prior years if section 3509 rates apply.

-Notice 2014-1 discusses how certain rules for cafeteria plans, including health and dependent care flexible spending arrangements (FSAs), and health savings accounts (HSAs) apply to same-sex spouses participating in employee benefit plans.
+Notice 2014-1 discusses how certain rules for cafeteria plans, including health and dependent care FSAs, and health savings accounts (HSAs) apply to same-sex spouses participating in employee benefit plans.
 Notice 2014-1, 2014-2 I.R.B.
-270, is available at www.irs.gov/irb/2014-2_IRB/ar13.html.
+270, is available at IRS.gov/irb/2014-2 IRB/ar13.html.